ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

 does not guarantee that the next request will be successful.
 Server metrics may be subject to other
-conditions like the one shown in the example from {{request-quota}}.
+conditions like the one shown in the example from {{service-limit}}.

 A server MAY return `RateLimit` response fields independently
 of the response status code.
 This includes throttled responses.